Order of Assassins: Military tactics

 In pursuit of their religious and political goals, the Isma'ilis adopted various military strategies popular in the Middle Ages.
 One such method was that of assassination, the selective elimination of prominent rival figures.
 The murders of political adversaries were usually carried out in public spaces, creating resounding intimidation for other possible enemies.
 Throughout history, many groups have resorted to assassination as a means of achieving political ends.
 The assassinations were committed against those whose elimination would most greatly reduce aggression against the Ismailis and, in particular, against those who had perpetrated massacres against the community.
-A single assassination was usually employed in contrast with the widespread bloodshed which generally resulted from factional combat.
-Assassins are also said to have been adept in furusiyya, or the Islamic warrior code, where they were trained in combat, disguises, and equestrianism.
-Codes of conduct were followed, and the Assassins were taught in the art of war, linguistics, and strategies.
-For about two centuries, the Assassins specialized in assassinating their religious and political enemies.
+A single assassination was usually employed in contrast to the widespread bloodshed which generally resulted from factional combat.

-While the Seljuks and Crusaders both employed murder as a military means of disposing of factional enemies, during the Alamut period almost any murder of political significance in the Islamic lands was attributed to the Isma'ilis.
-So inflated had this association grown that, in the work of orientalists such as Bernard Lewis, the Isma'ilis were equated with the politically active fida'is and thus were regarded as a radical and heretical sect known as the Assassins.
+While the Seljuks and Crusaders both employed murder as a military means of disposing high-profile enemies, during the Alamut period almost any murder of political significance in the Islamic lands was attributed to the Isma'ilis.
+So inflated had this association grown that the group became nearly synonymous with such methods of warfare, even to others who were just as radical and heretical.
+It was generally believed by historians, including Bernard Lewis, that Isma'ilis didn't utilize poison due to the sacred nature of their missions.
+While such rule must have applied during their earliest operations, historian James Waterson believed that the Assassins began using poison-coated daggers as they devolved into hit men during the Mamluke dynasty.
+Additionally, another historian, Peter Harrison, theorized that the long curved Jambiya dagger was the preferred main killing tool of the fida'is.
+Codes of conduct were followed, and the Assassins were taught in the art of war, linguistics and strategies, to the point that they became nearly specialized in assassination for two centuries.